carlosandrade25/INDE-577-Carlos-Andrade/Unsupervised_learning/README.md

 ## Projects

-For unsupervised machine learning, we will work on k means clustering alogrith (In adition, PCA analysis which is also an unsupevise algorithm, is used in the project Data preprocesing and PCA Analysis).
+For unsupervised machine learning, we will work on k means clustering algorithm (In adition, PCA analysis which is also an unsupevise algorithm, is used in the project Data preprocesing and PCA Analysis).
 The file will describe the basic components of the algorithm, the specific task and some cool fact about coffee that motivates that analysis.